MuhammadTalha944/Upload-Image-Laravel/readme.md

 This is a simple Laravel(5.4) application with crud method and also the image uploading function.
 To run the project follow the following steps:
-1. run php artisan migrate command on  project root directory 2.run php artisan serve
+1. run php artisan migrate command on  project root directory<br>
+2.run php artisan serve <br>
-3.enter the address  in browser localhost:8000
+3.enter the address  in browser localhost:8000<br>

 This project was developed under the supervision of GegaNodes http://www.geganodes.com/  by Fresh Interns talhaishtiaq944@gmail.com & umarsalahudin7@gmail.com